 The Soldiers move and capture by advancing one point, and they are located one row back from the edge of the river on every other point.
 They cannot move backward, thus cannot retreat, but can move sideways.
 Each player has five Soldiers.

-The Xiangqi federations and members rank male and female players in a format similar to the Elo rating system of chess.
+The Xiangqi federations and members rank male and female players in a format like the rating system of chess.
 Even though Xiangqi originated in Asia, there are several leagues and clubs all over the world.
 Almost every nation has its own governing league and there are several international federations and tournaments.